FREE Vehicle Search

-Making sure your car is safe to drive is essential, and buying a used car means you'll need to get a complete car inspection.
-If possible, you'll want to have this inspection happen before purchase: a complete car inspection can show you hidden defects and damage that may change the vehicle's actual value.
-You also may be required to get an inspection to stay compliant with local laws; without it, you may incur fines and penalties.
+Making sure your car is safe to drive is essential, and buying a used car means you'll need to get a vehicle safety inspection.
+If possible, you'll want to have this inspection happen before purchase: a car inspection can show you hidden defects and damage that may change the vehicle's actual value.
+You also may be required to get a vehicle inspection to stay compliant with local laws; without it, you may incur fines and penalties.

-The exact requirements relating to car inspections differ from state to state.
-You'll want to check your local DMV's website to see the guidelines that affect your area.
+You'll also want to check your local DMV's website to see the guidelines that affect your area.
 Alternatively, you can go into a physical Department of Motor Vehicles location and talk to a representative there.
 They will be able to provide you with all the information you need about the legal guidelines associated with car inspections in their jurisdiction.

-There are several types of car inspections, each with its own set of criteria.
-For a mechanical inspection, an automotive technician will check your vehicle's:
+There are several types of vehicle inspections, each with its own set of criteria.
+For a mechanical car inspection, an automotive technician will check your vehicle's:

 Suspension and Steering: Your suspension and steering systems are responsible for keeping your vehicle from bouncing over rough terrain and allowing you to steer it during operation.
 An automotive tech will look for worn-out or damaged parts relating to the suspension and steering to ensure your vehicle can safely drive on the road.